 EcoOnline VP Customer Success, Mark Swithenbank on the importance of innovation:

-“Working with an EHS software partner who has innovation at their core will be imperative for organisations of all sizes over the next 5-10 years.
+“Working with an EHS software partner who has innovation at their core will be imperative for organizations of all sizes over the next 5-10 years.
 Our ability to evolve our technologies - both capability and usability – is increasing year-on-year.”

 What are the next big innovations in the EHS space?